A confounding bridge approach for double negative control inference on causal effects

 \section{Positive control outcome}

 The negative control outcome assumption, $W\ind X\mid U $, is not met when the auxiliary outcome $W$ is causally affected by $X$.
 In this case, we call $W$ a positive control outcome.
-Let $W(x)$ denote the potential outcome of $W$ when $X$ is set to $x$; the following assumption preserves U-comparability but accommodates a non-null causal effect of $X$ on $W$, see Figure \ref{fig:M} for a DAG model. \begin{assumption}[Positive control outcome] $W(x)\ind X\mid U$ for all $x$. \end{assumption}
+Let $W(x)$ denote the potential outcome of $W$ when $X$ is set to $x$; the following assumption preserves U-comparability but accommodates a nonzero causal effect of $X$ on $W$, see Figure \ref{fig:M} for a DAG model. \begin{assumption}[Positive control outcome] $W(x)\ind X\mid U$ for all $x$. \end{assumption}

-\begin{proposition} Given the latent ignorability assumption \ref{assump:cnfd}, the confounding bridge assumption \ref{assump:bridge}, and the positive control assumption \ref{assump:pos}, then $E\{Y(x)\} = E \{b(W(x),x)\}$ for all $x$. \end{proposition} The potential outcome mean $E\{Y(x)\}$ depends on the distribution of $W(x)$ rather than the observed distribution of $W$.
-Given a positive control outcome and a negative control exposure, \eqref{eq:intg} still holds, and thus can be used to identify the confounding bridge.
+\begin{proposition} Given the latent ignorability Assumption \ref{assump:cnfd}, the outcome confounding bridge Assumption \ref{assump:bridge}, and the positive control Assumption \ref{assump:pos}, then $E\{Y(x)\} = E \{b(W(x),x)\}$ for all $x$. \end{proposition} The potential outcome mean $E\{Y(x)\}$ depends on the distribution of $W(x)$ rather than the observed distribution of $W$.
+Given a positive control outcome and a negative control exposure, \eqref{eq:intg} still holds, and thus can be used to identify the outcome confounding bridge.
 As a consequence, the causal effect of $X$ on $Y$ can be identified if both a positive control outcome and a negative control exposure are available and the causal effect of $X$ on $W$ is known a priori.
 Suppose the bridge function has an additive form $b(W(X),X;\gamma)= b_1(X;\gamma_1) +b_2(W(X))$ where the structural parameter $\gamma_1$ is unknown.
 Then, the potential outcome mean can be rewritten as $E\{Y(x)\} = E\{b_1(X;\gamma_1) + b_2(W(X))\}$.
 We let $\gamma_2(x) = E\{b_2(W(x))\}$ be a specified functional form of $x$ in a sensitivity analysis measuring the the mean of $W(x)$ transformed by some function $b_2$.
 The estimation is analogous to the GMM method in Section 4.
 Define the vector of moment restrictions

 with a user-specified vector function $q$.
 The first component in \eqref{eq:sensgmm} consists of unbiased estimating equations for $\gamma_1$ because $E\{Y-b_1(X) - \gamma_2(X)\mid X\}=0$, and the second one for $\Delta$.
 In practice, the users can make use of auxiliary information of $\gamma_2(x)$ if possible or specify a functional form based on expert knowledge to test the robustness of the estimation method against the effect size on the positive control.
 We further illustrate this with the following examples.